kirkalyn13/xyz-books-app/server/README.md

 4. Run `go run cmd/main.go`
 5. Access the APIs via [localhost:8080](http://localhost:8080)

+**Note:**
-**Note:** The server code already includes a `gorm.db` file with preloaded data.
+- The server code already includes a `gorm.db` file with preloaded data.
 Delete this to have a fresh empty database.
+- Rabbit MQ is configured to work when the server is ran via Docker.

 ## Author